 Why You Can't Simply Delete Form 2441

 - An amount in W-2, Box 10: This box is for "Dependent care benefits."
 If a dollar amount is entered here, even by mistake, the IRS requires Form 2441 to reconcile those benefits.
-This is by far the most frequent cause.
+This is the most frequent cause.

 By addressing these root causes first, you can then delete the form permanently.